 As of December 31, 2021, there were 135,000 Private Placement Warrants outstanding.
 The Private Placement Warrants (including the Class A common stock issuable upon exercise of the Private Placement Warrants) are not transferable, assignable or salable until thirty (30) days after the closing the Business Combination (except in limited circumstances) and the Private Placement Warrants are not redeemable by Quantum-Si for cash so long as they are held by the initial stockholders or their permitted transferees.
-The initial purchasers of the Private Placement Warrants , or their permitted transferees, have the option to exercise the Private Placement Warrants on a cashless basis.
+The initial purchasers of the Private Placement Warrants on a cashless basis.
 Except as described in this section, the Private Placement Warrants have terms and provisions that are identical to those of the Public Warrants sold in HighCape's initial public offering, including that they may be redeemed for shares of Class A common stock.
 If the Private Placement Warrants are held by holders other than the initial purchasers of the Private Placement Warrants or their permitted transferees, the Private Placement Warrants will be redeemable by Quantum-Si and exercisable by the holders on the same basis as the warrants included in the units sold in the initial public offering.